Skip to Content

 2. If you prefer to bake the cakes in 4 separate pans, see the notes at the bottom.

-3. In a medium bowl, whisk the hot coffee and cocoa together until smooth.
-Set aside.
+3. In a large mixing bowl, whisk the hot coffee and cocoa together until smooth.
+Let the mixture sit for 2 to 3 minutes to let the cocoa solids bloom.

 6. Pour the batter into the two prepared pans and place in the center of the preheated oven.
 Bake for 30 to 35 minutes for the 9 inch pans or 33 to 37 minutes for the 8 inch pans (a toothpick inserted in the center of the cakes should come out clean).